 We probably all know the nuts and bolts of the (late and great) Wes Craven-directed film; masked killer, a mysterious voice on the phone, attractive blondes being slaughtered, and the infamous line ‘Hello, Sydney’.
 But to watch Scream, to actually experience it in all its simultaneously campy and witty and red-herring-filled 90’s glory, is a whole different experience.
-Scream may not be the scariest horror film to date, but it’s smart, it’s twisty, and the idea of a masked person creeping around the back of your house whilst engaging you in a conversation about your favourite scary movie is pretty damn creepy.
+Scream may not be the scariest horror film to date, but it’s smart, it’s twisty, and the idea of a masked person creeping around the back of your house whilst engaging you in a conversation about your favorite scary movie is pretty damn creepy.

 Watch Scream with a large bowl of toasty buttered popcorn – but make sure the phone doesn’t ring before you’ve served it!

 Director: Robert Rodriguez

 The 1996 classic from Robert Rodriguez stars George Clooney and Quentin Tarantino as two violent criminals on the run from the law, when they kidnap a religious family to provide them transportation, but end up taking refuge in a degenerate bar in the desert – that’s hiding some serious bloodsucking menaces.
 Written by Tarantino, this film has his signature writing style all over it (featuring some brilliant dialogue), and combined with Rodriguez’s directorial vision and their love of extreme violence, this film is definitely one for the ages in the horror genre, and makes for perfect Halloween viewing, especially for vampire-movie fans.